Loca (Shakira song): Commercial performance

 The English version of "Loca" became a worldwide commercial success.
 After debuting at number 17 on the Austrian Singles Chart, it peaked at number two and spent a total of 20 weeks on the chart.
 In this region, it was certified gold by the International Federation of the Phonographic Industry (IFPI) for selling 15,000 units.
 In the French-speaking Wallonia region of Belgium, the song peaked atop the Ultratop chart for two weeks, and spent a total of 26 weeks in the region.
 It was Shakira's fourth single to reach number one in the country.
 The Belgian Entertainment Association (BEA) certified it gold for sales of 10,000 units.
 "Loca" also reached number one on the Czech Airplay Chart for a total of seven consecutive weeks.
-In France, the song entered the singles chart at number four and peaked at number two, spending a total of 49 weeks in the region.
+In France, the song entered the singles chart at number four and peaked at number two, spending a total of 49 weeks in the region, becoming Shakira's seventh top ten there.
 However, it managed to reach number one on the French digital songs chart.
 It was the eighth best-selling single in 2010 in France, with sales of 143,337 units.
 "Loca" peaked at number four on both the Hungarian Singles and Dance charts.
 The song entered the top 20 of the Italian Singles Chart at number one, becoming Shakira's first single since "Beautiful Liar" to accomplish the feat, and stayed atop the chart for six weeks.
 In this region, it was certified double-platinum by the Federazione Industria Musicale Italiana (FIMI) for selling 60,000 units.
 In the United States, "Loca" peaked at number 32 on the Billboard Hot 100 chart.
 On the Hot Dance Club Songs chart, it became Shakira's first single since "Did It Again" to peak at number one.

 The Spanish version of "Loca" peaked at number two on the Monitor Latino chart in Mexico, and was certified double-platinum by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON) for selling 120,000 units.
 It entered the Spanish Singles Chart at number 10 and peaked at number one for 12 weeks.
 It stayed on the chart for a total of 47 weeks, and was certified double-platinum by the Productores de Música de España (PROMUSICAE) for sales of 80,000 units.
 The song entered the Swiss Singles Chart at number two and peaked at number one for four weeks; it spent a total of 40 weeks on the chart.
 In this region, IFPI certified "Loca" platinum for selling 30,000 units.
 The Spanish version became a huge hit on the Latin record charts in the United States.
 It reached number one on the Billboard Hot Latin Songs, and also peaked atop the Latin Pop Airplay and Tropical Songs chart.
 "Loca" was Shakira's eighteenth top 10 single on the Hot Latin Songs chart, making her the third-ranking female artist with the highest number of top 10 singles on the chart, behind Gloria Estefan and Ana Gabriel.